aktsk/ipa-medit/README.md

 ## Motivation
 Memory modification is the easiest way to cheat in games, it is one of the items to be checked in the security test.
 There are also cheat tools that can be used casually like GameGem and iGameGuardian.
-However, there were no tools available for un-jailbroken device and CUI.
+However, there were no tools available for un-jailbroken device and CUI, Apple Silicon Mac.
 So I made it as a security testing tool.
 Android version is [aktsk/apk-medit](https://github.com/aktsk/apk-medit).